Risk and optimal policies in bandit experiments: Computation using finite-difference methods

-For the numerical results in Section \ref{sec:Computation-and-simulations}, we used the hybrid finite-difference scheme with $\Delta x=1/1000$, $\Delta q=1/500$ and $\Delta t=1/1000$.
-Since $x$ is unbounded, for the purposes of computation we set its upper and lower bounds to $-2.5\sigma$ and $2.5\sigma$.
-The accuracy of the scheme was evaluated using Monte-Carlo (see Section \ref{subsec:Simulations} in the main text).
+For the empirical illustration in Section \ref{subsec:A-one-armed-bandit}, we used $\Delta x=1/1500$, $\Delta q=1/600$ and $\Delta t=1/1000$.
+Since $x$ is unbounded, for the purposes of computation we set its upper and lower bounds to $l-3\sigma$ and $u+3\sigma$, where $l$ and $u$ are the support points of the least favorable prior.